Table of Contents

 - 2 cm wide/3 cm long

-- 2% of population may be affected with the condition
+- 2 % of the population may be affected by the condition

-- Manifests in the age of 2 years
+- Manifests at the age of 2 years

-- Male children are twice as likely susceptible to Meckel diverticulum
+- Male children are twice as likely to be susceptible to Meckel’s diverticulum

-- Half of the cases associated with the presence of ectopic mucosa
+- Half of the cases are associated with the presence of ectopic mucosa

-- 5% is marked by the first and second type of the tissues.
+- 5 % is marked by the first and second types of tissues.

-- Jejunal mucosa, both gastric and duodenal, as well as Brunner’s tissue, were detected in 2% of cases.
+- Jejunal mucosa, both gastric and duodenal, as well as Brunner’s tissue, was detected in 2 % of cases.

-- Rarely rectal, colonic, rectal, endometrial and hepatobiliary tissue are determined in the diverticulum lining.
+- Rarely rectal, colonic, rectal, endometrial, and hepatobiliary tissue is determined in the diverticulum lining.

 Epidemiology of Meckel’s Diverticulum

-It is estimated that the frequency of cases of Meckel diverticulum is 2%.
-However, some sources allege that it ranges from 0.2% to 4%, 60% of which with developed symptoms.
-Complications account for 5% of the children with this abnormality.
+It is estimated that the frequency of cases of Meckel’s diverticulum is 2 %.
+However, some sources allege that it ranges from 0.2 % to 4 %, and 60 % of them with developed symptoms.
+Complications occur in 5 % of the children with this abnormality.

 The data for the prevalence is the same in the US, Europe, and Asia.

-Apparently, boys are twice as likely to contract Meckel diverticulum.
-Also, male children constitute 74% of primary cases, and boys tend to develop various complications.
+Studies indicate boys are twice as likely to contract Meckel’s diverticulum.
+Also, male children constitute 74 % of primary cases, and boys tend to develop various complications.

-Meckel diverticulum manifests as rectal bleeding in kids younger than 2 years old.
-A third of the toddlers had surgery before their first birthday; over 50% had the operation by the age of four.
+Meckel’s diverticulum manifests as rectal bleeding in children younger than two years old.
+A third of the toddlers have had surgery before their first birthday; over 50 % had the operation by the age of four.

 Clinical Presentation of Meckel’s Diverticulum

-Meckel diverticulum is usually found accidently while barium examination or laparotomy, as it usually has asymptomatic flow.
+Meckel’s diverticulum is usually found accidentally during a barium examination or laparotomy since it usually has an asymptomatic flow.

-A symptomatic diverticulum is always fraught with complications due to its anatomic specialties (4-16% of patients).
+An asymptomatic diverticulum is always fraught with complications due to its anatomic specialties (4-16 % of patients).
 The complications in this condition are stipulated by:

-- 22% inflammation of the diverticulum (diverticulitis is often seen in adults, differ from appendicitis as it has a wider mouth, little lymphoid tissue, and self-emptying, so less prone to inflame)
+- 22 % inflammation of the diverticulum (diverticulitis is often seen in adults; it differs from appendicitis since it has a wider mouth, little lymphoid tissue, and is self-emptying, so it is less prone to inflammation)

-There is rarely abdominal pain caused by the diverticulum, which is not associated with intussusception; it occurs in the periumbilical area radiating to the right lower quadrant.
-Also, a blunt abdominal trauma may become a reason for the perforation of the diverticulum.
-Meckel diverticulum occasionally may become the cause of liver abscess, and abdominal abscess when it is perforated, which is a direct indication for abdominal surgery.
+The diverticulum rarely causes pain.
+Pain that does occur is not associated with intussusception; it occurs in the periumbilical area, radiating to the right lower quadrant.
+Also, blunt abdominal trauma may become a reason for diverticulum perforation.
+Meckel’s diverticulum may, occasionally, cause liver abscess and abdominal abscess when it is perforated, which is a direct indication for abdominal surgery.

-Obstruction is the most common complication in children that makes up 25-40% of all complex cases in pediatric practice.
-The reasons for this condition may be bone fragments 58%, wood splinters 14%, food 12%, pin/needles 9% and other 7%.
-However, adults may have this condition for other reasons and due to other mechanisms of manifestation.
+Obstruction is the most common complication in children, constituting 25-40 % of all complex cases in pediatric practice.
+The reasons for this condition may be bone fragments 58 %, wood splinters 14 %, food 12 %, pin/needles 9 %, and other 7 %.
+However, adults may have this condition for other reasons and mechanisms of manifestation.

-- The most common complication is omphalomesenteric band.
+- The most common complication is an omphalomesenteric band.

-- iliac passion/volvulus taking place around the remnant vitelline duct
+- Iliac passion/volvulus, occurring around the remnant vitelline duct

 - Efferent and afferent loop T-shaped prolapse of the intestine through a permanent vitelline duct fistula at the umbilicus in a newborn baby.

-Malignancy of Meckel diverticulum is a very rare phenomenon.
+Malignancy of Meckel’s diverticulum is a very rare phenomenon.
 However, it occurs.
-Usually, it is represented by carcinoids, sarcoma, adenocarcinoma, Burkett’s lymphoma; and there may be benign tumors: leiomyomas, angiomas, neuromas, lipomas.
-Moreover, diverticulum can be affected by TB and may be involved in Crohn disease.
+Usually, it is represented by carcinoids, sarcoma, adenocarcinoma, Burkett’s lymphoma; and there may be benign tumors: leiomyomas, angiomas, neuromas, or lipomas.
+Moreover, the diverticulum can be affected by TB and may be involved in Crohn’s disease.

 - Gastrointestinal bleeding

-Meckel diverticulum is frequently accompanied with painless spontaneous rectal bleeding (hematochezia), in severe cases leading to hemorrhagic shock.
-The appearance of the rectal blood has various shades:
+Meckel’s diverticulum is frequently accompanied by painless, spontaneous rectal bleeding (hematochezia).
+In severe cases, it may lead to hemorrhagic shock.
+The rectal blood may have various shades:

-- 12% mixture or bright and dark red
+- 12 % mixture of bright and dark red

-Intestinal obstruction is characterized by stomachache vomits containing bile, tenderness of abdomen, distention, hyperperistalsis.
-Also, there may be palpable abdominal mass.
-If the condition has not been detected timely, it leads to intestinal ischemia or infarction causing acute pain and GI bleeding.
+If the condition has not been detected in a timely manner, it leads to intestinal ischemia or infarction, causing acute pain and GI bleeding.

 Differential Diagnosis of Meckel’s Diverticulum